TypeStrong/ts-loader/README.md

 If you're using [HappyPack](https://github.com/amireh/happypack) or [thread-loader](https://github.com/webpack-contrib/thread-loader) to parallise your builds then you'll need to set this to `true`.
 This implicitly sets `*transpileOnly*` to `true` and **WARNING!** stops registering **_all_** errors to webpack.

 It's advisable to use this with the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to get full type checking again.
-To see what this looks like in practice then either take a look at [our simple HappyPack example](examples/happypack) / [our simple thread-loader example](examples/thread-loader).
-For a more complex setup take a look at our [more involved HappyPack example](examples/react-babel-karma-gulp-happypack) / [more involved thread-loader example](examples/react-babel-karma-gulp-thread-loader). **_IMPORTANT_**: If you are using fork-ts-checker-webpack-plugin alongside HappyPack or thread-loader then ensure you set the `checkSyntacticErrors` option like so:
+To see what this looks like in practice then either take a look at [our simple thread-loader example](examples/thread-loader). **_IMPORTANT_**: If you are using fork-ts-checker-webpack-plugin alongside HappyPack or thread-loader then ensure you set the `checkSyntacticErrors` option like so:

 ```javascript
         new ForkTsCheckerWebpackPlugin({ checkSyntacticErrors: true })